|Nutrition Facts (per serving)|

 - Optional: 1 pinch saffron threads

-7. While the tagine is cooking, you may check the level of the liquids occasionally and add a little water as necessary, but otherwise, try not disturb the tagine.
-Do stay alerted for the smell of anything burning, and lower the heat if necessary to avoid scorching ingredients and/or cracking the tagine.
-(It is normal, however, for some of the base onions to burn and adhere to the bottom of the tagine as they caramelize and reduce.)
+Do stay alert for the smell of anything burning, and lower the heat if necessary to avoid scorching ingredients and/or cracking the tagine.
+It is normal, however, for some of the base onions to burn and adhere to the bottom of the tagine as they caramelize and reduce.